shayneo/vue-fuse/README.md

   </tr>
   <tr>
     <td>threshold</td>
     <td>At what point does the match algorithm give up.
-A threshold of `0.0` requires a perfect match (of both letters and location), a threshold of `1.0` would match anything.</td>
+A threshold of 0.0 requires a perfect match (of both letters and location), a threshold of 1.0 would match anything.</td>
     <td>Number</td>
     <td>0.6</td>
   </tr>
   <tr>
     <td>distance</td>
-    <td>Determines how close the match must be to the fuzzy location (specified by `location`).
-An exact letter match which is `distance` characters away from the fuzzy location would score as a complete mismatch.
-A `distance` of `0` requires the match be at the exact `location` specified, a `distance` of `1000` would require a perfect match to be within `800` characters of the location to be found using a `threshold` of `0.8`.</td>
+    <td>Determines how close the match must be to the fuzzy location (specified by location).
+An exact letter match which is distance characters away from the fuzzy location would score as a complete mismatch.
+A distance of 0 requires the match be at the exact location specified, a distance of 1000 would require a perfect match to be within 800 characters of the location to be found using a threshold of 0.8.</td>
     <td>Number</td>
     <td>100</td>
   </tr>
   <tr>
     <td>maxPatternLength</td>
     <td>The maximum length of the pattern.
 The longer the pattern (i.e. the search query), the more intensive the search operation will be.
-Whenever the pattern exceeds the `maxPatternLength`, an error will be thrown. </td>
+Whenever the pattern exceeds the maxPatternLength, an error will be thrown. </td>
     <td>Number</td>
     <td>32</td>
   </tr>